 The charterhouse was donated by Heidenreich von Maissau and his wife Anna von Kuenring.
 In 1373 the foundation stone was laid, in 1377 the first monks moved in (they came from Mauerbach), in 1380 the church was consecrated.
 The founder calls it "Gate of Our Lady".

-In 1387 the sons of the founder donated to the monestary the parish of Gerolding, which exists since the 12th century (the village Aggsbach itself belonged to four parishes: Gerolding, Gansbach, Spitz, St. Michael, which led to corresponding friction).
+In 1387 the sons of the founder donated the parish of Gerolding, which exists since the 12th century, to the monastery.
+(The village Aggsbach itself belonged to four parishes: Gerolding, Gansbach, Spitz, St. Michael, which led to corresponding friction).

 the family of founders, who were highly respected in Austria, continued to provide the monastery with landed property until it died out in the 15th century.
 Gravestones in the small cloister still point to the Charterhouse as the burial place of the founding family (in the crypt under the choir), as do individual keystones with the heraldic animal of the Maissau, the unicorn.

 When the monks of the Prague Charterhouse had to flee from the Hussites in 1419, the number of staff and the library of the scientifically interested Aggsbach monks increased.

 The Charterhouse reached its heyday under Prior Vincent (von Aggsbach, 1435-48, died 1464).
 After his function as Prior he devoted himself to writing, which mainly concerned mystical theology and the Council problem - not to the joy of his Prior, by the way.
 He was a friend of church and monastery reform and supported the Council of Basel.